sdut-datadesk/veil-of-darkness-sheriff/README.md

 To avoid analyzing an incomplete set of data in 2018 and incorporating abnormalities in driving patterns due to the coronavirus pandemic in early 2020, the Union-Tribune opted to conduct its Veil of Darkness analysis on the 44,500 individuals involved in traffic stops in 2019.

-Of the 44,500 stops, the Union-Tribune chose to analyze stops that occurred during what is known as the “inter-twilight period,” which is the range from the earliest time of dusk in a year to the latest time dusk occurs in that same year.
+Of that total, the Union-Tribune chose to analyze stops that occurred during what is known as the “inter-twilight period,” which is the range from the earliest time of dusk in a year to the latest time dusk occurs in that same year.

 Analyzing stops in this inter-twilight period adjusts for both the time of day and the demographics of commuters, since commuters who leave work at 6 p.m. will most likely be on the road at the same time each day, regardless of whether it’s light or dark outside.